Clues to inside-out quenching in quiescent galaxies at $1.2\lesssim z\lesssim2.2$: Age, Fe-, and Mg-abundance gradients

-If progenitor bias is playing a significant role and these galaxies are not affected by minor mergers, then some of these high-$z$ galaxies must survive as they are until the present day.
-Relic galaxies may represent this unique subpopulation, in which the early-forming cores of massive, quiescent galaxies have passively evolved since $z\sim2$ without accreting \textit{ex situ} material \citep{Trujillo_2009, Quilis_2013, Stringer_2015}.
-Thus, in the progenitor bias scenario, they may represent the descendants of distant quiescent galaxies like those in SUSPENSE.
-Interestingly, similar to our findings, \cite{Martin_Navarro_2018} found positive [Mg/Fe] gradients and flat age and metallicity gradients in a sample of nearby relic galaxies.
-On the other hand, our age and metallicity gradients are inconsistent with the results of \cite{Martin_Navarro_2018}.
-The qualitatively similar [Mg/Fe] gradients could be indicative of the progenitor bias picture, with galaxies maintaining their [Mg/Fe] gradients until the present day.
-Of course, it is also possible that both mechanisms (i.e. progenitor bias and minor mergers) are playing a role (e.g., \citealt{van_der_wel_2008, Hopkins_2010, Oser_2012, Newman_2012}).
+For cases where galaxies are not affected by minor mergers, the high-$z$, quiescent galaxies must survive as they are until the present day.
+Relic galaxies may represent this unique subpopulation, in which the early-forming cores of massive quiescent galaxies have passively evolved since $z\sim2$ without accreting \textit{ex situ} material \citep{Trujillo_2009, Quilis_2013, Stringer_2015}.
+Thus, they may represent the descendants of distant quiescent galaxies, such as those in SUSPENSE.
+Interestingly, and possibly similar to our findings, \cite{Martin_Navarro_2018} find positive [Mg/Fe] and flat metallicity gradients in a sample of nearby relic galaxies, which could have been directly inherited from the population of distant quiescent galaxies studied in this work.
+On the other hand, our age gradients may be inconsistent with the finding of flat age gradients from \cite{Martin_Navarro_2018}.
+Thus, it is likely that multiple mechanisms (i.e. progenitor bias and minor mergers) are playing a role (see also \citealt{van_der_wel_2008, Hopkins_2010, Oser_2012, Newman_2012}).